akujuobichibuike/Updated-Movie-Recommendation-System/README.md

 # BUILDING A MOVIE RECOMMENDATION SYSTEM

-This is a self project done by me Chibuike Victor Akujuobi and reviewed by my friends Teyira Peter Geo-Needam & Emmanuel Ugochukwu.
-This project was done to enable us strengthen our skills in Python and Machine learning.
+This is a self-project done by me Chibuike Victor Akujuobi and reviewed by my friends Teyira Peter Geo-Needam and Emmanuel Ugochukwu.
+This project was done to enable us to strengthen our skills in Python and Machine learning.

 ## Project Overview
 This Movie Recommendation System is a web application that suggests movies based on user input.
 It combines content-based and collaborative filtering techniques to provide personalized movie recommendations.
 The system also fetches movie information from the OMDB API and provides links to YouTube trailers for the recommended movies.